 14.2.
 Controlling Command Logging

-Command logging is enabled by default in the VoltDB Enterprise Edition.
+Command logging is enabled by default.
 Using command logging is recommended to ensure durability of your data.
-However, you can choose whether to have command logging enabled or not using the <commandlog> element in the configuration file.
+However, you can choose whether to have command logging enabled or not using the deployment.commandlog property in the configuration.
 For example: